bshelton229/drlm/Readme.md

             -- 7.x-1.0
             -- 7.x-1

+Cores are standard Drupal distributions from drupal.org.
+Dists are linked to the sites/all folder when you create/modify a site.
+Both need to adhere to the above naming conventions.
+Dists contain what your sites/all folder contains.
+When prompted interactively dist versions are checked against the core major versions.
+For example, 7.x dists are compatible with all drupal-7.x cores.

-### Usage:
+### Commands:

- * drlm cores : Lists cores and can be run from anywhere, it reads cores from the base.
- * drlm dists : Lists dists and can be run from anywhere, it reads dists from the base.

-#### The following commands must be run from the root directory of your drlm managed site folder
+ * #### drlm cores

+    Lists available cores

+ * #### drlm dists

+    Lists available dists

- * drlm site : Lists site information.
+ * #### drlm site

+    Lists site information.
 It must be run from the root of a site folder.
     It will show which core and dist the site is linked to.
+Must be run from the root of a linked site folder.

- * drlm site new ./dest [core] [dist]: Will create a new site in ./dest.
+ * #### drlm site new ./dest [core] [dist]

+    Will create a new site in ./dest.
 If core and dist are not entered on the command line you will be prompted with an interactive menu.

- * drlm site switch [core] [dist] : Will switch both dist and core.
+ * #### drlm site switch [core] [dist]

+    Will switch both dist and core.
 If core and dist are not entered on the command line you will be prompted with an interactive menu.
+Must be run from the root of a linked site folder.

- * drlm site switch-core [core] : Will switch the core, if core isn't specified as an argument you will be prompted with an interactive menu.
+ * #### drlm site switch-core [core]

+    Will switch the core, if core isn't specified as an argument you will be prompted with an interactive menu.
+Must be run from the root of a linked site folder.

+ * #### drlm site switch-dist [dist]

+    Will switch the dist, if dist isn't specified as an argument you will be prompted with an interactive menu.
+Must be run from the root of a linked site folder.